Search The Archive

 Pte.
 Ramsey's Service Record (Reg/Ser# 40) is available online through Library and Archives Canada.

-George Henry Redman was born in Norfolk, England in September, 1892.
-He enlisted in Pincher Creek, Alberta in February, 1915.
-Redman served overseas with the Fort Garry Horse until his death in April, 1918.
+George Henry Redman was born in Norfolk, England, in September 1892.
+He enlisted in Pincher Creek, Alberta, in February 1915.
+Redman served overseas with the Fort Garry Horse until his death in April 1918.
 The collection consists of more than thirty letters from Redman to members of his family, as well as photographs, postcards, and telegrams.

 External links:

 L/Cpl.
-Reekie’s Service Record (Serv/Reg# 838674) can be viewed/downloaded in pdf format through Library and Archives Canada.
+Reekie’s service record (Serv/Reg# 838674) can be viewed/downloaded in pdf format through Library and Archives Canada.

 The David Reekie letters are part of the Sandy Stevenson Collection at the Grey Roots Museum & Archives in Owen Sound, Ontario, and were transcribed through the work of the Grey Roots Volunteers in the Fall of 2021.
 Minor changes have been made by the Canadian Letters and Images Project to these originals to conform with CLIP transcription protocols, and as such responsibility for any errors or omissions is ours.

-Private George Abraham Reekie was born in Lyleton, Manitoba, on July 18th, 1893.
-He enlisted with the1st Depot Battalion, Manitoba Regiment, Canadian Expeditionary Force, on January 12th, 1918.
+Private George Abraham Reekie was born in Lyleton, Manitoba, on July 18, 1893.

-Shipping for England on board the S.S.
-Megantic in March of 1918, he was called-up to action in France beginning in August of that year with the 27th Battalion.
+He enlisted with the1st Depot Battalion, Manitoba Regiment, Canadian Expeditionary Force, on January 12, 1918.
+Shipping for England on board the SS Megantic in March 1918, he was called-up to action in France beginning in August of that year with the 27th Battalion.
+Following the cessation of hostilities Pte.
+Reekie returned to Canada and was demobilized on May 25, 1919.

 The letters in the collection were written by George Reekie to his aunts in Camperdown, Ontario.